-During the pandemic, we recognize that Clatsop Community College students may need more support to attend than ever before.
+After the trials and tribulations of the last few years , we recognize that Clatsop Community College students may need more support to attend than ever before.
+It’s hard to study when you don’t have a consistent place to live or know where your next meal is coming from.
 We want to make sure that you have all of your needs met in order to continue pursuing your education.
 Please review some of the following local resources if you are in need.
-Some of the resources listed are temporary, while some are long-term.

 Internet & Technology